 The extended or joint family system, a trademark of Pakistani social culture, is losing its value and seems to be vanishing altogether, replaced by a culture of individuality.
 The youth of today believe in independence and individuality.
 As a result, we have seen a rise in the psychological disorders, divorces, suicides, and crime.

-The traditional concept of home-cooked food in our culture is being replaced by fast food meals from restaurants like KFC, Pizza Hut, and McDonalds and others inspired by the fast food model.
+The traditional concept of home-cooked food in our culture is being replaced by fast food meals from restaurants like KFC, Pizza Hut, Mcdonald's and others inspired by the fast food model.

 Pakistani dishes, which were famous for their flavor, are hardly acceptable to today's youth.
 As of today, we see cold drinks being used to such an extent that they are part of almost every meal, even in formal dinners.
 The introduction of energy drinks and sodas also has played a part in diminishing the consumption of traditional drinks.

 Increased exposure to internet, television, movies, and video games has increased drug abuse, violence, and related vices.
 The Pakistani youth, which forms the majority of the population, are quickly being influenced as they are the most vulnerable.

 By far, the greatest impact that westernization has had on our culture is on the language.
 Our mother tongue Urdu is being replaced by English as a more common language used in conversations.
 This is happening because of the number of English medium schools in our society and the excessive use of email and messaging amongst the youth, which is usually in English or in a combination of English and a native language.
 It frequently, however, is communicated in Roman characters, diminishing the importance of Urdu script.